rkohli3/india-famafrench/_sources/shrt_sllng_ind.rst.txt

 on April 21, 2008.
 This scheme is facilitated on an automated screen based platform where the order matching is o price time priority and where the participant need to quote the lending fee per share on the order matching platform. [#]_

-According the SLBA `website <https://www.nseindia.com/products/content/equities/slbs/features_slbs.htm>`_,
+According to the SLBS `website <https://www.nseindia.com/products/content/equities/slbs/features_slbs.htm>`_,

 - The Tenure of borrowing and lending is available up to a period of 12 months